emanueleiacca/Evaluate-execution-of-Back-Exercise-using-Body-Sensor-and-ML/README.md

 ## Machine Learning Workflow

-Data Preprocessing: Not needed because the data provided were already transformed Feature Engineering: Also not needed, the original dataset was ready to use, also since we had too many variable a Lasso Feature Selection was already applied, bringing the number of columns to a reasonable number.
+`Data Preprocessing:` Not needed because the data provided were already transformed

+`Feature Engineering:` Also not needed, the original dataset was ready to use, also since we had too many variables a Lasso Feature Selection was already applied, bringing the number of columns to a reasonable number.
 Model Selection: Exploring various classification algorithms, starting by Boosting model (including hyperparameters optimization), we overestimated the problem.
 In the end a Random Forest model was enough and we earned in interpretability.

-Model Training and Validation: Employing techniques like cross-validation and Optuna to train and fine-tune the models, ensuring they generalize well on unseen data.
+`Model Training and Validation:` Employing techniques like cross-validation and Optuna to train and fine-tune the models, ensuring they generalize well on unseen data.

-Evaluation: Accurancy
+`Evaluation:` Accurancy